crhuber/kelp/README.md

 * No waiting for a formula to become available on homebrew
 * Keep all your computers up to date with a single installation manifest
-* Install multiple packages at one time.
+* Install multiple packages at one time (coming soon...)

 ## How To Install